microsoft/typespec/packages/website/src/docs/extending-cadl/create-decorators.md

 - Type checking for the parameters
 - IDE IntelliSense

 A decorator signature can be declared using the `dec` keyword.
-As we are implementing the decorator in JS(only choice right now) we must apply the `extern` modifier as well.
+As we are implementing the decorator in JS (only choice right now), we must apply the `extern` modifier as well.

 ```cadl
 extern dec logType(target: Cadl.Reflection.Type, name: Cadl.Reflection.StringLiteral);